kanidm/kanidm/kanidm_book/src/posix_accounts.md

 # POSIX Accounts and Groups

 Kanidm has features that enable its accounts and groups to be consumed on POSIX-like machines, such as Linux, FreeBSD, or others.
+Both service accounts and person accounts can be used on POSIX systems.

 ## Notes on POSIX Features